6 Best Defibrillators for the Office: A Buyer’s Guide

 AED batteries and electrode pads don’t last forever.
 They have specific expiration dates, and using them past their shelf life can cause the AED to deliver an ineffective shock or fail completely.
 Manually tracking these dates in a spreadsheet can be a real challenge, especially if you have more than one device.
 Forgetting to order and replace these critical components on time is one of the most common—and dangerous—compliance gaps.
 An automated system for tracking and reordering is the best way to ensure your AED is always equipped with functional supplies and ready for an emergency.

-Manage Software Updates and Recalls
+How to Handle Software Updates and Recalls

 Just like your computer or phone, AEDs run on software that manufacturers occasionally update to improve performance or fix bugs.
 Manufacturers may also issue recalls for certain components.
 It’s your responsibility to stay informed about these communications and take the required action.
 If you miss a critical software update, your device might not function according to the latest life-saving protocols.
 Managing these updates and potential recalls for every device in your inventory requires careful attention and adds another layer of administrative work to your program, especially as it scales.

-Understand FDA and OSHA Requirements
+Meeting FDA and OSHA Requirements

 The FDA classifies AEDs as medical devices, which means they fall under federal oversight.
 While OSHA doesn’t require AEDs in most workplaces, it provides clear guidance on AED programs as part of a comprehensive first-aid and emergency response plan.
 Following these best practices, which include maintenance, training, and medical oversight, is crucial for reducing your organization’s liability exposure.
 Proper documentation and adherence to these standards demonstrate that you are running a responsible and effective program, which can be a key factor in mitigating negligence claims.